il-kh/ilkh-website/README.md

 ---

-### Categories
+### Competencies

-Each project must belong to a **category**.
+Each project must belong to a **competency**.
 This helps us display projects by type.

 Examples:
 - **Surveys**
 - **Geotechnical Engineering**
 - **Environmental Studies**

-Let us know if a category is missing — we can add it for you.
+Let us know if a competency is missing — we can add it for you.

 ---